 Really that’s all I have to say about this piece, aside from look at the fact that this is the first time I used a spatula to mount the strings everything is kind of the same as all the other chicken cooking instruments out there.

-So all that aside, even though the instrument is practically impossible to tune, the sounds I get out of it are pretty neat.
+pretty neat.
 With just an open strum and some pressure on the neck, you can get a really nice eerie drone out of it.
 Having the wok really helps it resonate.
 Maybe I should leave it as it is and rename it to the bend and drone.

 Here are some comments that were left for this instrument.